-- Encroachments that would have a minor impact on the present or planned use of the public right-of-way, easement, or public property are categorized as Exempt Encroachments. - b.
+- a.
+Encroachments that would have a minor impact on the present or planned use of the public right-of-way, easement, or public property are categorized as Exempt Encroachments. - b.
 Examples: mailboxes and their enclosing structures (subject to post office regulations), planter boxes in the frontage zone no greater than eight feet in length and three inches in height, irrigation and low voltage illumination, temporary signs and banners, lawns and plants that do not obstruct movement or visibility for pedestrians, bicyclists, and motorists. - c.
-These encroachments are not exempt if they create a line of sight traffic hazard or conflict with ADA requirements.
+These encroachments are not exempt if they create a line-of-sight traffic hazard or conflict with the Public Right-of-Way Accessibility Guidelines (PROWAG).